132006-bhumi/Titanic-SQL-Project/README.md

 • Children (age < 10) had higher survival chances than older adults.

 • The embarkation point 'C' (Cherbourg) had a relatively higher survival rate.
+# 📌 Final Thoughts
+This project helped me strengthen my SQL querying skills by working with a structured real-world dataset.
+It highlights how powerful SQL can be in uncovering trends, identifying anomalies, and answering business-relevant questions directly from the database without external tools.
+This project can be expanded by connecting SQL output to visualization tools like Power BI, Tableau, or Python libraries for richer dashboards and reports.

 • Many records had missing age or cabin information, which was identified using IS NULL